KenLSM/KenLSM.github.io/content/blog/kattis-jan-2020/index.md

 tags: kattis
 ---

-Just before 2019 ended, Jen and I set out to review and plan our one year resolution for the year of 2020, AKA, new year resolution.
+Just before 2019 ended, Jen and I set out to review and plan our one-year resolution for the year of 2020, AKA, new year resolution.
 As part of my list of resolutions, I had set myself to reach a certain goal in kattis.
 It will be a busy yet exciting year ahead :)

 ### Things to be careful of, to avoid WA

 ---

-1. `map.insert` doesn't replace value if it exist had to insert and then find and replace again
+1. `map.insert` doesn't replace value if it exists had to insert and then find and replace again

    using `map['foo'] = bar` is simpler

 2. `#include <iomanip>` [DOCS](https://en.cppreference.com/w/cpp/io/manip) for various io manipulation, such as `setw`, `setfill`, `hex`, and `uppercase`

-### Things to be care of, to avoid TLE
+### Things to be careful of, to avoid TLE

 1.

 ### Shorthands that are useful

-1. define query variables as global antipattern IRL, but we are problem solving instead of software building :P
+1. define query variables as global antipattern IRL, but we are problem-solving instead of software building :P
 2. `#define psi pair<string, int>` for map usage

 3. `stringstream ss(query)` is useful if needed to tokenize